AUTOBarge/autobargesim/templates-do_not_publish/class_doc.md

 Mention any third party libraries or Matlab toolboxes that do not come with the base package of Matlab but required for the functionality of the class.

 ## Features
 Describe the methods (functions) available for the user.
-For example:
-This is an example for the above using the [Sine function in Matlab](https://www.mathworks.com/help/matlab/ref/sin.html)
+Follow the example below created using the [Sine](https://www.mathworks.com/help/matlab/ref/sin.html) function in Matlab.
 - ### Sine():
   #### Syntax
     Y = sin(X)